 End with a Book!

-Our sixth annual End with a Book! celebration is going virtual for 2020!
-Please join us online at 7:00pm on December 16th to gather as a community and help support the AAA in A mission into 2021.
-Plus, there’ll be opportunities throughout the night to see friends and take home some exclusive artist-made objects!
+Our sixth annual End with a Book! celebration was virtual for 2020!
+At 7:00pm on December 16th we gathered as a community to help support the AAA in A mission into 2021.

-But of course, we would love your donations at any level!
-Donations $25 and over will receive a specially made dumpling recipe zine, designed for End with a Book! by artist Crys Yin.
+Donations $25 and over received a specially made dumpling recipe zine, designed for End with a Book! by artist Crys Yin.

-Contributions of $50 or more will get the zine gift and also be entered into an artist book raffle, featuring publications by Ayesha Sultana, Zheng Mahler, Prabhakar Pachpute, as well as anthology works with artists including Larissa Pham and Stephanie H. Shih.
+Contributions of $50 or more were entered into an artist book raffle, featuring publications by Ayesha Sultana, Zheng Mahler, Prabhakar Pachpute, as well as anthology works consider the scallion and Aftershock: Essays from Hong Kong.

-And for the grand finale, donors of $250 and up will all receive a zine, be entered into the artist book raffle, and get a chance to win a unique drawing, “study-Cell, Liquid Circuit, Portable,” by artist Tishan Hsu whose solo exhibition is currently on view at the Sculpture Center:
+And donors of $250 and up each had a chance to win a unique drawing, “study-Cell, Liquid Circuit, Portable,” by artist Tishan Hsu.

 Mukaddas Mijit is an ethnomusicologist, filmmaker and performer.
 She was born and raised in the Uyghur homeland, and moved to Paris in 2003.
 She obtained her MA at the University of Sorbonne on Sufi practice in the Uyghur Region, and was awarded her PhD in ethnomusicology at the University of Paris Nanterre in 2015, researching the “Staging of Uyghur Music and Dance.”
 She has published several articles in edited volumes and peer reviewed journals including Cahier d’Ethnomusicologie.
 She has made four substantial documentaries and a series of short films on Uyghur culture.
 She taught Visual Anthropology at the University of Toulouse Jean Jaurès while working on film projects about Uyghur culture and arts.
 From 2019, she is involved in a research program entitled “Towards an alternative model of heritage as sustainable development: Meshrep in Kazakhstan (SOAS)” and several creative projects in Paris and in New York.